saggitar/ubi-interact-python-package/README.md

 You can use the Windows python wrapper ``py.exe`` (detailed instructions in the [Python Documentation](https://docs.python.org/3/using/windows.html)) to choose the python version of your environment.

-   > :warning: If you plan to use a virtual environment - which is recommended - typically an _Unrestricted_ execution policy is needed to run the activation script for the python environment.
+> If you plan to use a virtual environment - which is recommended - typically an _Unrestricted_ execution policy is needed to run the activation script for the python environment.
 The following instructions assume you are using _Powershell_, and have the right [_ExecutionPolicy_](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies) set.

 *  Python version 3.7 or greater
 *  Virtual Environment (recommended) with pip installed (``py -m venv env`` followed by ``./env/Scripts/activate.ps1``)